 School leavers are eligible for three years of funded education at DCG.
-Therefore students may wish to continue to the second and third years of the Sports Coaching and Development course or alternativley choose to study other related qualifcations.
+Therefore students may wish to continue to the second and third years of the Sports Coaching and Development course or alternatively choose to study other related qualifications.

 On successful completion of the course, students may wish to progress to the Foundation Degree in Sports Coaching at DCG or to seek employment within the sport and leisure sector.

 Links with our local universities may see you selected for their cycling performance team alongside higher level study.